jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 originating from outside the Warded area, the protected creatures benefit from the following effects:

-                                                                                             143
-Alex Greene (order #3215550)                                                                                   2
-       •	   A Countermagic Shield of a Magnitude equal to the Warding’s invested Magic Points.
+* A Countermagic Shield of a Magnitude equal to the Warding’s invested Magic Points.
-•	   An effect similar to the Consecrate spell of a Magnitude equal to the Warding’s invested Magic Points, which will alert those inside if anything banned by the Warding’s creator enters or attempts to enter the Warded area.
+* An effect similar to the Consecrate spell of a Magnitude equal to the Warding’s invested Magic Points, which will alert those inside if anything banned by the Warding’s creator enters or attempts to enter the Warded area.
-•	   An effect similar to the Damage Resistance spell of a Magnitude equal to the Warding’s invested Magic Points, where any incoming attack dealing damage equal to or less than the Warding’s invested Magic Points is ignored.
+* An effect similar to the Damage Resistance spell of a Magnitude equal to the Warding’s invested Magic Points, where any incoming attack dealing damage equal to or less than the Warding’s invested Magic Points is ignored.